 It also leads to an employee’s willingness to advocate on behalf of the organization and brand.
 The sad fact is that overall employees aren’t very engaged.
 This has a negative impact on productivity, results, shareholder value and many other aspects of the business.

-According to the 2012 Gallup Employee Engagement Index, about one third of all employees globally are engaged, nearly 20% are actively disengaged and the rest—just about half—are on the fence.
-Our greatest opportunity exists in our ability to help those individuals who are on the fence to be more engaged, and to keep already-engaged employees committed (they’re the ones driving the business).
-Imagine the impact if we could get 5 percent, 10 percent, or even more from “on the fence” to engaged?
+According to the 2017 Gallup State of the American Workplace report, 33% of employed residents in the United States are engaged (Gallup's most recent global research finds only 13% of employees worldwide are engaged at work), 16% are actively disengaged and the rest—just about half—are not engaged, they're just there.
+Our greatest opportunity exists in our ability to help those individuals who are just there, or on the fence, to be more engaged, and to keep already-engaged employees committed (they’re the ones driving the business).
+Imagine the impact if we could get 5%, 10%, or even more from “on the fence” to engaged?
 What might that mean in productivity and results?

 You may not realize it, but you’re actually engaging employees every time you: